MMV-RegionSeg

 Adjusting Tolerance

-• High tolerance: May include undesired regions.
+• High tolerance → risk of including undesired regions.

 Selecting Seed Points